 Be aware.
 Recognize the temptation to look for a replacement crutch to fill the void left by letting go of a current crutch.
 Recognize the anxiety that might arise from letting go of the crutch.
 Recognize that others might not accept us when we let go of the crutch.
 Recognize

-Recognizing that it isn’t easy to let go of a crutch, you might be thinking, Why should we let go of the crutches at all?
+Recognizing that it isn’t easy to let go of a crutch, you might be thinking, Why should we be letting go of crutches at all?

 Is Factor-x something real, or is it a fabrication by us?
 Say Factor-x is a fabrication by us, and therefore Factor-x has no substance.
 If this is true, then the void also doesn’t exist.
 But is a crutch needed to fix (support) something that isn’t broken or empty?

 Yes, we attempt that with our crutches.
 But do we succeed?
 Not likely.
-Instead, crutches take up the space in our lives that exists due to our voids, so we never get to see or address the voids.
+Instead, crutches take up space in our lives that exists due to our voids, so we never get to see or address the voids.
 Therefore, we never get to know ourselves and what our lives are really about.
 Acknowledging the role of our Factor-x is an important step in learning to identify and address our crutches.
 So in fact, our dependency on crutches has quite the opposite effect by hiding our first-choice existence from us.
+Isn’t it time to rid ourselves of this by letting go of crutches and stepping into our first-choice existence?